Fall 2021 Registration

 Please plan to arrive early to your lesson so you have time to find a space.
 Visitor parking is available along W. College St. or on Broadway, in front of Burton Hall, in the Burke Hall parking lot, and in the Burton Morgan Center.

-If you have any questions regarding our tuition and policies, please contact Brian Flynn, program administrator.
+If you have any questions regarding our tuition and policies, please contact Maryfrances Kirsh, program administrator at firstname.lastname@example.org.